simiancraft/BabylonJs-Editor-Workflow-Boilerplate/README.md

   }
 ```

-This is the constructor, and there's not much to it, except it creates the engine and also make the engine work with resizing the window.
+This is the constructor, and there's not much to it, except it creates the engine and also makes the engine work with resizing the window.

 ```ts
 SceneLoader.Load(